 More children's book activities on the web

 There are some fantastic book-ish online resources out there.
-Why not start by heading over to the British Library and getting stuck into the Discovering Children’s Books collection?
-It includes all sorts of creative activities to do at home or at school, fascinating interviews with some of our favourite authors and illustrators, and access to lots of stories, notebooks and sketchbooks.
+Why not start by heading over to the British Library's Discovering Children's Books YouTube playlist? and getting stuck into the Discovering Children’s Books collection?
+It includes short videos and mini tutorials from some of our favourite authors and illustrators, including Katherine Rundell, Axel Scheffler and Michael Rosen.

 A lot of children’s book publishers also put really fun activities, related to their books on their websites.
 So if you have a favourite series, why not search for the publisher and see what delights you can uncover?